StanislavValov/team-bank/front-end/README.md

 - Well-documented, to show new developers *why* things are set up the way they are.
 - It should be responsive to evidence.
-Community feedback is therefore crucial to the success of `ngBoilerplate`.
+Community feedback is therefore crucial to the onSuccess of `ngBoilerplate`.

 But `ngBoilerplate` is not an example of an AngularJS app: this is a kickstarter.
 If you're looking for an example of what a complete, non-trivial